libvips/libvips/_posts/2019-04-22-What's-new-in-8.8.md

 # Breaking changes

 The old Python and C++ interfaces were deprecated in 8.7, and they've now been removed completely.
-You no longer need `swig` or `gobject-introspection` to build from git.
+You no longer need `swig` to build from git.
 Hooray!

 The `auto_rotate` flag to `thumbnail` is now always on and does nothing if you